Canyon Concert Ballet’s Frequently Asked Questions

 What is the School Admission Process?

 We add students to our dance school year-round.
-Our regular school year is broken into two semesters, Mid-August thru early June, and we also offer a 10 week summer session.
+Our regular school year is broken into two semesters during Mid-August thru early June, and we also offer a 10 week summer session.
 Younger students may enter the dance school at anytime, even in the middle of a session.
 Older students may need to start at the beginning of a session or semester.
 Please contact us for additional information.

 When are Company Auditions?